 Here are the lawmakers who are not seeking reelection to Congress in 2020

-(CNN) -- The battle for control of Congress is more than a year away but some lawmakers are already deciding not to run for reelection, setting up a few potentially interesting campaigns in the 2020 election.
+(CNN) -- The battle for control of Congress is less than a year away and some House lawmakers are already deciding not to run for reelection, setting up a few potentially interesting campaigns in the 2020 election.

-Along with 13 Republicans, three Democrats are retiring as well.
-CNN's tally of House retirements does not include members who are leaving to seek different offices, such as campaigning for a Senate seat or running for governor in their states.
+Along with 16 Republicans, five Democrats are retiring as well.
+Four Republicans and three Democrats are leaving to seek different offices, such as campaigning for a Senate seat or running for governor in their states.

 1. Rep. Rob Woodall of Georgia announced on February 7, 2019, he will retire at the end of the term.